The Emperor's New Clothes: Plot

-Finally, the weavers report that the emperor's suit is finished.
+Finally, the "weavers" report that the emperor's suit is finished.
 They mime dressing him and he sets off in a procession before the whole city.
 The townsfolk uncomfortably go along with the pretense, not wanting to appear inept or stupid, until a child blurts out that the emperor is wearing nothing at all.
-The people then realize that everyone has been fooled.
-Although startled, the emperor continues the procession, walking more proudly than ever.
+The entire town then cries out that the emperor is wearing nothing at all.
+The emperor is startled, but opts to continue the procession.